population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 government support to help households cope with the shock [@Ceballos2021; @Curi-Quinto2021; @Suresh2022].

-Our study contributes to two strands of the literature.
+This study contributes to two strands of the literature.
-First, we contribute to the literature on understanding the impacts of the lockdowns themselves.
+First, it contributes to the literature on understanding the impacts of the lockdowns themselves.
 Given the mixed findings and the limitations in data in the prior literature, we use household fixed-effects models on country-wide panel data to estimate short- and medium-run effects of lockdowns, with the goal of understanding the persistence of the impact of lockdowns in the months following their lifting.

-Second, we contribute to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks, which has mostly focused on financial shocks and natural disasters [@Del-Ninno2003; @Fallon2002; @Glewwe1998; @Hallegatte2020; @McKenzie2003; @Skoufias2003; @Thomas2007].
+Second, it contributes to the small but growing body of research on the effects of aggregate shocks and how households cope with these shocks, which has mostly focused on financial shocks and natural disasters [@Del-Ninno2003; @Fallon2002; @Glewwe1998; @Hallegatte2020; @McKenzie2003; @Skoufias2003; @Thomas2007].